 Will I need to pay for home adaptations and assistive equipment?

-As with social care needs assessments, your local council will carry out a financial assessment to determine whether or not you are able to contribute towards the costs of your home adaptations or assistive equipment.
+As with social care needs assessments, your local council will carry out a financial assessment to determine whether or not you’re able to contribute towards the costs of your home adaptations or assistive equipment.

 If you’re not satisfied with the outcome of your home assessment, then you can make a complaint.
 Firstly, you should contact your local council, where there should be a formal complaints procedure.
 However, if you’re still not satisfied, then you can contact the local government and social care ombudsman.
-An ombudsman is an official appointed to investigate complaints about an organisation or authority.
+As we highlighted earlier in the article, an ombudsman is an official appointed to investigate complaints about an organisation or authority.

 Where can I buy disability equipment?